-Technology has changed the way in which students learn, gather information, think and interact.
+Technology has changed the way in which young people learn, gather information, think and interact.
 As a consequence, it is our duty to ensure that we are constantly reviewing our processes, teaching and environment so that we can effectively prepare our students for a life beyond school.

 A connected school

-The whole school has moved to work through a digital platform called Microsoft 365 supported by Cloudbase.
+The whole school has moved to work through a digital platform called Microsoft 365 supported by St Mary's Cloud.
 All students can now access their school work on any device, wherever they are.
-Asides from improving efficiency and organization when completing school work, it gives them the important experience of working in a digital environment which is more akin to what they will face in the workplace once they leave our School.
+Aside from improving efficiency and organisation when completing school work, it gives them the important experience of working in a digital environment which is more akin to what they will face in the workplace once they leave our School.

 As part of this approach, all Senior School and Sixth Form students are given a 1:1 device to use in school.

 St Mary's Cloud provides teacher-curated content, accessible to students 24/7, including:

 - Tests that can be taken and automatically marked